NeonOdyssey/RDRP/README.md

-# Red Dead - Roleplay - The only roleplay framework you need for RedM
+# Red - Roleplay - The only roleplay framework you need for RedM

 ![RDRP - Banner with spinning wheel](https://github.com/NeonOdyssey/RDRP/blob/main/banner.png)